Driving Unterm from outside

 Concretely, in your outer Claude Code session:

-// 1. spawn a fresh pane in the project dir
+// 1. open a fresh pane in the project dir and launch the inner agent.

 cwd: "/Volumes/Dev/code/some-project",